As this year winds down, we’ve recapped its highlights to bring you the best of 2018 in fashion, sneakers, music, movies and more.

 KITH worked with adidas to rework the Terrex Agravic, an advanced trail runner.
 KITH branding was added to the upper alongside some well-appointed color-bocking.
 Technical features included an abrasion-resistant seam-sealed upper and Boost cushioning.
 This collaboration once again highlighted KITH and Ronnie Fieg’s ability to elevate models with an unrelenting attention to detail.

 Solebox x adidas Consortium Quesence

-adidas Running Ultra Boost Mid “Prototype
+adidas Consortium Ultra Boost Mid “Prototype”

-To stay updated on everything happening in the sneaker world, follow @Highsnobietysneakers on Instagram, check our sneaker release date calendar and subscribe to our sneaker chatbot on Facebook to receive lightning quick updates to your inbox.
+To stay updated on everything happening in the sneaker world, follow @Highsnobietysneakers on Instagram, check our sneaker release date calendar, and subscribe to our sneaker chatbot on Facebook to receive lightning quick updates to your inbox.